-Fiscal 1998 showed further evidence that SurModics' unique economic model, based on the licensing of PhotoLink technology to the medical device industry, can significantly impact the Company's financial performance.
-Revenues increased 29.0% to \$9.8 million in fiscal 1998 from \$7.6 million in fiscal 1997.
-The financial results were led by growth in royalty revenues, which increased 64.2% over the prior year to a record \$4.8 million.
-The Company is continuing to see significant increases in the usage of PhotoLink.
-PhotoLink royalties increased 52.3% to \$2.2 million, and sales of reagents, those chemicals used by clients in the PhotoLink coating process, increased 60.7% to almost \$800,000 in fiscal 1998.
-Diagnostic royalties also showed an increase of 76.0% to almost \$2.6 million.
-These revenue gains led to net income of \$1.6 million, or \$.24 per diluted share, compared to \$0.2 million, or \$.04 per diluted share, in fiscal 1997.
+SurModics' royalty-based economic model once again drove strong financial performance in fiscal 1999.
+Total revenues increased 38% to \$13.5 million in fiscal 1999 from \$9.8 million in fiscal 1998.
+The overall revenue growth was led by an 84% increase in PhotoLink-related revenue to a record \$7.6 million in fiscal 1999.
+The Company is continuing to see significant increases in the usage of the PhotoLink technology as shown by the growth in royalty revenue and reagent sales.
+PhotoLink royalties increased 77% to \$3.9 million and reagent sales, those chemicals used by licensees in the PhotoLink coating process, increased 136% to \$1.9 million.
+These revenue gains resulted in net income of \$4.4 million, or \$.54 per diluted share, compared to \$1.6 million, or \$.24 per diluted share, in fiscal 1998.